mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 The axis limits can be changed either through the Figure options menu, or by double clicking on the relevant axis, while other .
 See the instructions below for an example on how to change the X-Axis limits and set the Y-Scale to logarithmic.

 1. Load the MUSR00024563 dataset using the muon analysis GUI.
-How to do this is described in the Home section of :ref:`the_tabs`.
+How to do this is described in the Home section of :ref:`the_tabs_home`.
 2. Plot the backwards counts in the Workspace pane
 3. Open the Figure options menu, or **or** double click on the X axis to Edit axis.
 4. In the Axes tab of the Figure options, set the value in the box labelled Upper Limit to 16 **or** do the same for the box labelled Max in the Edit axis dialog.